Administrative Compatibility Tool: Online Manual

 DESCRIPTION

-act provides a consistent interface for system administration activities across multiple types of Unix-like operating system.
+act provides a consistent interface for system administration activities across multiple types of Unix-like operating system, with minimal overhead.

 User-defined hooks can be added, which run before and after each action; see the HOOKS section.
 For example, these may be useful if you are running a file system monitoring tool such as iwatch(8) and would like to ensure it's stopped before packages are updated, and started again afterwards.